-It’s easy to get out of the habit of working out and self-care, so we were brainstorming what to do with the time that would have been spent exercising and remedies on how to allow her body to heal in the most time-efficient way, without compromising ANYTHING.
-Neither my friend nor I are big fans of ibuprofen, acetaminophen and other pain killers/drugs, as they both contain toxic and overprescribed chemicals that can easily be avoided.
-When you’re injured and wanting to let your body heal, here are some go-to’s to try if the injuries aren’t serious enough to require medical attention.
+It’s easy to get out of the habit of working out and self-care, so I was brainstorming what to do with the time that would have been spent exercising and remedies on how to allow the body to heal in the most time-efficient way, without compromising ANYTHING.
+Also, because I’ve been injured in the past and it’s been super frustrating to have that as a set back.

-- Find other ways to use your energy.
+- Find other ways to use your energy and time.
 You’re limited on the physical expenditure of energy, so find a different way to channel your energy.
 This is a great time to read book(s) you have been wanting to read, start or hone in on your meditation practice, write, play a musical instrument, clean up your diet, do a fast, or other avenues to let out your energy and creativity.
 With past injuries, I have gone a little stir crazy, have felt limited or even gotten frustrated by them, thinking, “I was finally where I wanted to be,” or “I was doing such a good job!”
 Now when I’m unable to workout, I fill that time with something else that inspires me and allows the mind and body new opportunities.
-Open yourself up to new opportunities.
+Open yourself up to new possibilities.
 I like to think of it as the universe telling my I need to focus my energy elsewhere, that it needs my services in a different manner.
 Sometimes that elsewhere, or change, needs to be explored.
 Just think of all the fun and exciting things you can do now!

 - Stay hydrated.
-Being hydrated is key to keeping your cell working properly.
+Being hydrated is key to keeping your cells working properly.
 Your whole body needs to be hydrated and oxygenated (water helps transport oxygen to the cells).
 If your body is hydrated and oxygenated it has the ability to flow, absorb, detoxify and HEAL much better.

 - Rest.
 This cannot be stated enough.
 When you are injured, you have to let your body heal before continuing to do the same physical movements that you could do when your body was pre-injury.
 For example, the skin on the injured knee needs to be rebuild & replace itself.
-This process would take a lot longer with the constant movement of bending it would lengthen the time the body has to make a new protective layer of skin.
+This process would take a lot longer with the constant bending and would lengthen the time the body has to make a new protective layer of skin.
 Her bruised and sore shoulder obviously have muscles that have inflammation and tightness.
 If you try to do strenuous exercise, those injuries will take much longer to heal with possible side-effect injuries that can happen when the body needs to compensate for the initial injury!
-This does not mean you can’t move at all, it means finding something less strenuous like gentle yoga, stretching, walking, bike riding, etc… If you’re used to going to the gym for an hour, spend that hour doing the new activity.
+This does not mean you can’t move at all, it means finding something less strenuous like gentle yoga, stretching, walking, etc… If you’re used to going to the gym for an hour, spend that hour doing the new activity.
 The whole hour.
 For example, spend a whole hour stretching!
 You’ll realize how much of the body you can stretch and how good your body can feel with you give it a different attention than you’re used to.
 Spending say 1-3 minutes per pose and per side, will leave you feeling less tense, relaxed and more mobile – all good things!

 - Eliminate animal meats & dairy from your diet.
 This is a big one.
 By limiting or eliminating meat & dairy consumption you’re taking away some of the hardest things to digest.
 For example, red meat sits in your stomach much longer than a mango.
 This will take a lot more energy to breakdown.
 BUT, we want that energy to go to healing the body, not breaking down food!
 Allow that energy to go elsewhere during this healing process.
-Plus, meat & dairy are some of the most inflammatory foods, even organically grown.
+Plus, meat & dairy are some of the most inflammatory foods, even when they’re organic.
 Toxins sit in the flesh and fat of animals which then going into our bodies!
-You can decide to go back to eating more animal proteins after you are healed, but during an injury, try taking a break.
+You can decide to go back to eating occational animal proteins after you are healed, but during an injury, try taking a break.
 Notice how you feel as well, you might not even crave it as much once you’ve introduced other nutritious foods into your regimen.

 - Bone broths can be very healing at this time as the nutrients (i,e., collagen) have already been broken down and ready for your body to use.
 Your body doesn’t have to do much work to get the benefits.